 Cars made during the pandemic with irregular specifications are causing valuation issues as they start to appear on the used market, says the Vehicle Remarketing Association.
 It is causing a headache for dealers and annoying customers who think they are getting models with higher specifications than is the case.
-Marcus Blakemore, chair of the trade body’s Industry Trends Committee, said that … [Read more...]
+Marcus Blakemore, chair of the trade body’s … [Read more...]

 Parts suppliers struggling and issue warnings